zindorsky/zindosteg-ruby/README.md

 file.eof?
 # etc

-# Use the `capacity` method to see the maximum number of bytes that the carrier file can hide.
+# Use the 'capacity' method to see the maximum number of bytes that the carrier file can hide.
 file.capacity

 # All the standard modes for opening files are supported: